The open road

 Streetcar to Lakeside Park and Beach

 the historical nature of Nelson, this restored streetcar from the 1920s carried

 Nelsonites until the mid-20th century.
 Today, it runs on a remaining section of

 track along the west arm of Kootenay Lake.
 Jump on board for a short ride to

-Lakeside Park where you can stretch out on the sandy beach next to “B.O.B. — Nelson’s
+Lakeside Park where you can stretch out on the sandy beach next to B.O.B. — Nelson’s

-Orange Bridge”.
+photogenic 'Big Orange Bridge'.
 Rent a kayak or canoe for a few hours here,

 grab lunch at the pavilion, then hop the streetcar again for a ride back or

 return via the walking path along the shore.